Sensory Play: What Is It and Why Is It Important for Kids?

 Tip: If your child is age eight or up, check out the Science Junior subscription from Little Passports by Begin.

-Let Little Passports Deliver Sensory Play To Your Door
+Let Little Passports Deliver Sensory Play to Your Door

 Little Passports Deliver Sensory Play To Your Door

-There are tons of great sensory play options, but at some point you may find you’ve run through your favorite ideas and are ready for something new.
+There are tons of great sensory play options, but, at some point, you may find you’ve run through your favorite ideas and are ready for something new.
 Little Passports offers a solution with subscription boxes that deliver hands-on learning experiences right to your doorstep.

 From craft kits and science experiments to early learning activities and global journeys of discovery, Little Passports has something for everyone.